albertoalejandro10/pollings/README.md

-# pollings
+# Página web para proyecto de votaciones usando plataforma blockchain (Frontend)!

-It's the landing page for a blockchain project.
+It is the home page of a voting project using a blockchain platform, only frontend code.
-You only need to clone the project, install the dependencies and run the project.
+You just need to clone the project, install the dependencies and run the project.

-npm i and npm run dev.
+You can see the website here:  [Page of Elections](https://pollingsite-test.netlify.app/)